kubernetes/steering/onboarding.md

 This document covers steps needed to onboard new Steering Committee members and off-board emeritus members.

-- [ ] All new members must complete the [Inclusive Leadership Training].
+- [ ] All new members must complete the [Inclusive Leadership Training] within 30 days from the date of their appointment.

 - [ ] Update the following files in the respective repos:
   - [ ] [kubernetes/steering]: `OWNERS_ALIASES` and `README.md`